 Today is a day of leisure.
 You will not do anything so you can relax at the pool or go shopping in town.
 You may ride the Bo Kluea Loop, 193 kilometers, on amazing roads to visit the Bo Kluea salt wells.

-After breakfast, you will ride on one of the best roads to discover Thailand´s “little Switzerland."
-Visit the Celadon temple before you reach Khao Kho.
-Lunch will be served at a local restaurant.
-Khao Kho, which is a district over 1,000 meters above sea level, is often with a misty, 360-degree panoramic view and refreshing weather the entire year (18 to 25 degrees Celsius).
+After breakfast, you will ride on one of the best roads to discover Thailand's "Shangri-La".
+Visit Ang Khang Royal Agricultural Station.
+Lunch is served at a local restaurant.
+Doi Angkhang is a district over 1,000 meters above sea level: Often with a misty, 360-degree panoramic view and refreshing weather the entire year (18 to 25 degrees Celsius).
 Later, you will enjoy and relax in your peaceful accommodation.

 You will drive on the left as in England and Australia.
 All speed limits are in kilometers per hour, 30 to 50 for towns, 60 for suburbs and 90 for major (A) roads and dual carriageways.
 You will happily cruise along the open road at a good clip, but you must always slow right down through the towns and villages, 50 kilometers per hour maximum.
 There are often kids, dogs, chickens, yak, etc., kicking around in the streets.